ntang/mongo-ruby-driver-wiki/Read-Preference.md

 Most sets have at least one secondary, but there are situations where there may not be an available secondary.
 For example, a set with a primary, a secondary, and an arbiter may not have any secondaries if a member is ever in recovering mode.

-When the read preference includes a tag set, the client will attempt to find a secondary members that match the specified tag set and directs reads to a random secondary from among the nearest group.
+When the read preference includes a tag set, the application will attempt to find a secondary members that match the specified tag set and directs reads to a random secondary from among the nearest group.
 If there are no secondaries with tags that match the specified tag set, this read operation will produce an error.

 ### :secondary_preferred